Organic Valley: Cooperative history

+Acquisitions and joint ventures

 Organic Valley purchased Farmers Cooperative Creamery in McMinnville, Oregon 2016.
 It merges 72 co-op members in Oregon and Washington.
 It opened in August 2017 and received $350,000 in funds from the State.
 In 2021, a major fire at the McMinnville Creamery resulted in evacuation order for residents in a 1/2 mile radius due to presence of ammonia at the plant.
 The fire destroyed the main building, but the plant was rebuilt and resumed operation in May 2022.

 In March 2017, Organic Valley announced the creation of Organic Valley Fresh, a 50:50 joint venture with Dean Foods to expand the brand's presence by leveraging Dean Foods' extensive distribution network.
 Later that year, the organization opened a new 23,000 square foot CALF (Conversion & Labeling Facility) building on the Cashton campus to accommodate growth of producing, cutting, packing, and labeling products.